gpwolfe/data-lake/.github/ISSUE_TEMPLATE/data_ingest_request.md

 ## Properties

-Please name the properties included in your
+Please name the properties included in your dataset.

 Additional Information: [Enter Property Types]